 This is the third and final part of an interview with plant geneticist Pamela Ronald and organic farmer Raoul Adamchak.
 They are co-authors of Tomorrow’s Table: Organic Farming, Genetics, and the Future of Food.
-To read the first and second parts of this interview see: Organic Agriculture and Genetic Engineering Work Together in Surprising Ways, and The Many Misconceptions About Genetic Engineering and Organic Agriculture.

 How do you respond to people who react so strongly to GE labels and how can we become more scientifically literate?

 Ronald and Adamchak believe genetic engineering and organic practices can work hand in hand for sustainable agriculture.( Photo credit: Bernard Pollack)

 Ronald: I always urge people to get science-based information, of course it’s not so simple.
 But there are resources: I always try to recommend the National Academy of Sciences because they have reports that have been put out for the lay person.
 They’ve looked at the subject of genetically engineered crops many times, and I don’t know if you know this, but they recently released a report on sustainability and biotechnology in the United States.
 It’s a nice state of the art report, and they don’t even address, for example, health issues, because that’s been addressed in many reports before and its broadly accepted by the scientific community that whether you change a plant’s genetic make-up through more conventional approaches or by precise gene insertion, the process itself is no more risky than the process of conventional.
 But of course what matters is what gene’s being put in there!
 So I try to get people to look at that.